-Luckily, dairy-free yogurts have come a long way and there are a few brands out there that are really good.
-Read How to Choose the Best Non-Dairy Yogurt for tips on picking the best ones for you and avoiding those with added sugars and fillers.
-Another option is to make your own dairy-free yogurt.
-Trust me, it’s not as complicated as it sounds.
-It’s actually very easy and you get to choose the ingredients, flavors, and add-ins.
+Luckily, dairy-free yogurt has come a long way, and there are a few brands out there that are amazing.
+Read How to Choose the Best Dairy-Free Yogurt for tips on picking the best ones for you and avoiding those with added sugars and fillers.
+Another option is to make dairy-free yogurt.
+Trust me; it’s not as complicated as it sounds.
+It’s very easy, and you get to choose the ingredients, flavors, and add-ins.

-Here’ how to make your own dairy-free yogurt at home.
+Here’s how to make dairy-free yogurt at home.

 1. Choose the Non-Dairy Milk

 Yogurt can be made with any non-dairy milk.
-Soy, cashew, and coconut are most popular because they are thick and have natural fats.
-Choose whichever milk is your favorite or use our guide: Which Milk for What Recipe: A Non-Dairy Milk Guide for All Your Cooking and Baking Needs.
-You can keep the yogurt raw by preparing it in a blender or you can make it in a saucepan over low heat.
+Soy, cashew, and coconut are the most popular because they are thick and have natural fats.
+Choose whichever milk is your favorite, or use our guide: Which Milk for What Recipe: A Non-Dairy Milk Guide for All Your Cooking and Baking Needs.
+You can keep the yogurt raw by preparing it in a blender, or you can make it in a saucepan over low heat.

 2. Add a Thickener